kompot/opi-targalt/README.md

 As of now only Estonian language is supported by means of https://github.com/TartuNLP/text-to-speech-api

-But it is trivial to make the project extensible so that it supports any TTS API available.
+## Other languages?

+Any other language could be added easily.
+Just add:
+- `docker-compose.yaml` that should expose text-to-speech API
+- add new language to `Makefile`
+- implement a function in `src/tts-functions` that will use that API

 ## Usage

-Proper instructions on how to use are to follow but if you are eager to try then follow these steps:

-You need `docker`, `docker-compose`, `node`, `pnpm`, `ffmpeg`, `curl`.
+You need `docker` and `docker-compose`

-1. Download and unpack TTS models to `./models` from https://github.com/TartuNLP/text-to-speech-worker/releases
+1. [Estonian only] Download and unpack TTS models to `./models` from https://github.com/TartuNLP/text-to-speech-worker/releases
-2. `pnpm install`
-3. `env RABBITMQ_USER=guest RABBITMQ_PASS=guest docker-compose -f docker-compose-tts-est.yaml up`
-4. Put your video files into `./input` along with subtitles (srt).
-5. `pnpm run start -- -i ./input -o ./output`
+2. `env LANGUAGE=est DIR_INPUT=./input DIR_OUTPUT=./output make start` to fire up TTS Worker
+3. `env LANGUAGE=est DIR_INPUT=./input DIR_OUTPUT=./output make convert` to convert files

 If everything goes ok then you'll find similarly named video files in the `./output` folder but with an audio track and subtitles embedded.

+In case you wanna use local file system (e. g. because docker is slow) then the last step could be run locally `pnpm run start -- --language est --input ./input --output ./output`.
+But then you need `ffmpeg`, `node@16`, `pnpm` installed locally.

 ## What's going on under the hood when you run the converter